PCEA Safe Church Policy

 Christians are required by the Lord of the Church to think, speak and act in ways that are God- honouring, biblically obedient and motivated by the Christian values of love, mercy and justice.
 Unfortunately, perpetrators of crimes often seek out churches because they are welcoming, while Christians can also backslide into serious sin.
 Accordingly, the Presbyterian Church of Eastern Australia, in applying the principles of God’s Word, has adopted this fuller Safe Church Policy and the associated Code of Conduct for Church Workers.

 This policy is a public document highlighting our resolve to maintain a safe church for all who attend our ministries.
-It is a privilege to serve Christ in working with all those who entrust themselves to our care, particularly children and young people, as we help them to become and to mature as disciples of Jesus Christ.
+It is a privilege to serve Christ in working with all those who entrust themselves to our care, particularly children, young people, and the vulnerable as we help them to become and to mature as disciples of Jesus Christ.

 2. A Biblical Perspective